drdnar/SolitaireCSE/readme.txt

 ------ Change Log --------------------------------------------------------------

+Build 1050 (13 November 2014)
+ - Fixed stack overflow issue that would happen if you played more than 200ish games without exiting the app
+ - Prevented a potential issue where unknown behavior could occur if a GarbageCollect or error occurred during saving
+ - Fixed bug where saving a FreeCell game would not re-archive the appvar (Why did this happen?
+The above change also fixed this for some reason.)
+ - Plugging in a USB cable no longer causes an abort
+ - Optimized some code for size
+ - 238 free bytes remaining
+ - Unless new bugs are discovered or somebody has a better idea for the face card graphics, this is the last update.

 Build 1000 (9 May 2014)
  - Fixed supermove free cell count; now each free tableau slot doubles count as it should